opconWizard/opcon-docs/docs/job-types/ibm-i.md

-- **Log CL Commands**: (Required): Defines whether the commands that are run in a control language program are logged to the job log by way of the CL program\'s message queue.
+- **Log CL Commands**: (Required): Defines whether the commands that are run in a control language program are logged to the job log by way of the CL program's message queue.

   - Default Value: **\*JOBD**
   - Valid Values: **\***, **\*JOBD**, **\*NO**, **\*YES**